crustio/crust/README.md

 Detailed logs may be shown by running the node with the following environment variables set: `RUST_LOG=debug RUST_BACKTRACE=1 cargo run -- --dev`.

-### 5. Multi-Node Local Testnet
+### 2. Run as local

 If you want to see the multi-node consensus algorithm in action locally, then you can create a local testnet with two validator nodes for Alice and Bob, who are the initial authorities of the genesis chain that have been endowed with testnet units.

 You'll need two terminal windows open.

 We'll start Alice's substrate node first on default TCP port 30333 with her chain database stored locally at `/tmp/alice`.
-The bootnode ID of her node is `QmRpheLN4JWdAnY7HGJfWFNbfkQCb6tFf4vvA6hgjMZKrR`, which is generated from the `--node-key` value that we specify below:
+The bootnode ID of her node is `12D3KooWEyoppNCUx8Yx66oV9fJnriXwCcXwDDUA2kj6vnc6iDEp`, which is generated from the `--node-key` value that we specify below:

 ```bash
 ./target/release/crust \